hermannm/devlog-kotlin/README.md

 If an exception is thrown from inside `withLoggingContext`, the logging context is attached to the exception.
-That way, we don't lose context when an exception escapes from the context scope - which is when we need it the most!
-When the exception is logged, these fields are included in the output.
+That way, we don't lose context when an exception escapes from the context scope - which is when we need it most!
+When the exception is logged, the fields from the exception's logging context are included in the output.

 You can log an exception like this: